-The definitions of credit policy vary and take different forms according to the 151 perspectives of researchers.
-Some define it as: "The general framework that 152 includes a set of factors, foundations, and guiding trends adopted by the bank's 153 management in general and the credit management in particular to achieve its 154 objectives and make credit decisions.
-It can also be defined as: "The general 155 framework that includes a set of principles and rules that organize the process of 156 studying, approving, granting, and following up on credit facilities, determining 157 the areas of activity that can be lent, related credit ceilings, cost elements, and time 158 limits that should not be exceeded, and the conditions that must be met for each 159 type of facility1.
-160
+The definitions of credit policy vary and take different forms according to the perspectives of researchers.
+Some define it as: "The general framework that includes a set of factors, foundations, and guiding trends adopted by the bank's management in general and the credit management in particular to achieve its objectives and make credit decisions.
+It can also be defined as: "The general framework that includes a set of principles and rules that organize the process of studying, approving, granting, and following up on credit facilities, determining the areas of activity that can be lent, related credit ceilings, cost elements, and time limits that should not be exceeded, and the conditions that must be met for each type of facility.

-Therefore, the credit decision-making process in banks must be within the 161 framework and objectives of the credit policy, which differs from one bank to 162 another according to the specific conditions of each bank, and sets the controls for 163 the bank's activity in granting credit facilities.
-In another definition, the bank's 164 credit policy is described as: "The general framework that includes a set of 165 principles and rules that organize the process of studying, approving, granting, and 166 following up on credit, determining the areas of activity that can be lent, related 167 credit ceilings, cost elements, and time limits that should not be exceeded, and the 168 conditions that must be met for each type of credit.
-Many models have been 169 developed to measure credit risks and credit ratings2.
-170
+Therefore, the credit decision-making process in banks must be within the framework and objectives of the credit policy, which differs from one bank to another according to the specific conditions of each bank, and sets the controls for the bank's activity in granting credit facilities.
+In another definition, the bank's credit policy is described as: "The general framework that includes a set of principles and rules that organize the process of studying, approving, granting, and following up on credit, determining the areas of activity that can be lent, related credit ceilings, cost elements, and time limits that should not be exceeded, and the conditions that must be met for each type of credit.
+Many models have been developed to measure credit risks and credit ratings.

-171 In the same context, we refer to the definitions of both credit strategy and credit 172 procedures:
+In the same context, we refer to the definitions of both credit strategy and credit procedures:

 - Credit Strategy: "The general framework or the main direction and path that the bank takes to achieve its short-term and long-term objectives.
-The bank's credit strategy aligns with the national credit strategy set by the central bank at the macroeconomic level." - Credit Procedures: "The detailed steps and specific analytical methods within the framework of implementing the bank's credit policy.
-These are phased procedures that deal with the credit process from the beginning, starting from the customer's request for facilities, going through its various stages until its completion, and until the customer repays the credit and interest to the bank3.
+The bank's credit strategy aligns with the national credit strategy set by the central bank at the macroeconomic level." - Credit Procedures:"The detailed steps and specific analytical methods within the framework of implementing the bank's credit policy.
+These are phased procedures that deal with the credit process from the beginning, starting from the customer's request for facilities, going through its various stages until its completion, and until the customer repays the credit and interest to the bank.